close

 Get a custom paper now from our expert writers.

 In conclusion, Michelangelo exerted a huge amount of influence upon artists of his generation, as well as artists of the modern world.
 He became a prime symbolic figure and example of the humanist movement.
-Through his many works of art, Michelangelo was able to capture the ideals of the movement in every block he carved or painting he carved.
+Through his many works of art, Michelangelo was able to capture the ideals of the movement in every block he carved or painting he created.
 Through his art, he expressed the changes in the culture of the time, as well as created multiple masterful works of art.
 Michelangelo is and will continue to be considered one of the greatest artists the world has ever seen.
-His influence is still affecting the world today.
+His influence is still affecting the world today, inspiring countless artists and continuing to be studied for its innovative contributions to art and culture.

 Image of Dr. Charlotte Jacobson